robenkleene/prism/manual/src/full---help-output.md

         --keep-plus-minus-markers
             Prefix added/removed lines with a +/- character, as git does.

-            By default, delta does not emit any prefix, so code can be copied directly from delta's output.
+            By default, prism does not emit any prefix, so code can be copied directly from prism's output.

         --light
             Use default colors appropriate for a light terminal background.